dfgordon/nvim-a2-pack/README.md

 2. Install the plugin.
 The procedure varies depending on plugin manager.
 See examples.
 3. Test it by moving the cursor over some keyword in an Apple II source file, and pressing `K` (case matters) in normal mode.
 You should get a hover.
 If the color scheme is not rendered properly, try installing a better terminal program, or a Neovim GUI.

 The plugin does not verify client or server versions.
-You have to check yourself with `a2kit -V` and `nvim -v` (case matters).
+Please check using `nvim -v` and `a2kit -V` (case matters).

 ### rocks.nvim example